What are statistics used for in Trimoji?

-Trimoji's Statistics feature provides a clear view of platform activity, essential for effectively managing your process.
-It allows you to track the volume of analyses, completion rates, report usage, and CV-related activity, to identify what's working, what's blocking, and where action is needed.
+Trimoji's Statistics feature offers a clear view of platform activity, essential for effectively managing your process.
+It allows you to track analysis volumes, completion rates, report usage, and CV-related activity to identify what's working, what's blocking, and where action is needed.

-Statistics are a valuable tool for better understanding actual platform usage and making informed decisions regarding organization, follow-ups, and improving the candidate journey.
+Statistics are a valuable tool for better understanding the actual use of the platform and making better decisions regarding organization, follow-ups, and improving the candidate journey.

 What you can track in the interface